 Hair Care Tip: Obviously, the main problem of this type is its risk of getting frizzy in seconds.
 Just like all thick hair curls, the 3b curls require regular moisturizing.
-To fight dry scalp and feel comfy with your hair, get yourself a styling gel designed for curly hair.
+To fight dry scalp and feel comfy with your hair, get yourself a styling gel designed for curls.
 Then, to achieve the hydration and definition at once, apply it to your wet locks.

 Curly 3C Hair